Goto main content

 This tragedy gave rise to Joyce's Principle, which guarantees every Indigenous person:

-To support this mission, the Office of Joyce’s Principle and a network of ambassadors have been created, working to raise awareness, mobilise support and bring about concrete improvements in public services.
+To support this mission, the Office of Joyce’s Principle and the network of ambassadors have been created, working to raise awareness, mobilise support and bring about concrete improvements in public services.

 “Woven by Memory, Carried by Resilience”